The Logic of Language

 When someone asks you to split a bill, estimate a distance, or figure out a percentage, you might feel stressed or trapped, and a small voice in the back of your head is already whispering: I was never good at this.

-That feeling has a name.
-It’s math anxiety, and it’s far more common than most people realize.
-It’s not about ability or intelligence.
-It’s something that was built, one experience at a time.
+That feeling isn’t about your ability or how smart you are.
+It is the stress of thinking you might fail at a simple calculation before you even try.
+Not because you can’t, but because of the rush to find the correct answer immediately, which comes from the way you were taught to think about numbers.
 The timed test where your mind went blank.
 The lesson that moved on before you understood.
 The classmate who got it instantly while you were still reading the question.
-Somewhere along the way, your brain decided that math meant pressure, and pressure meant failure, and failure meant something was wrong with you.
+Somewhere along the way, your brain decided that math meant pressure, and pressure meant failure.

 Nothing was wrong with you.